nf-core/eager/docs/usage.md

 **Pipeline Specific Institution Profiles**
 There are also pipeline-specific institution profiles.
 I.e., we can also offer a profile which sets special resource settings to specific steps of the pipeline, which may not apply to all pipelines.
 This can be seen at [nf-core/configs](https://github.com/nf-core/configs) under [conf/pipelines/eager/](https://github.com/nf-core/configs/tree/master/conf/pipeline/eager).

-We currently offer a EAGER specific profile for
+We currently offer a nf-core/eager specific profile for

 - `shh`
   - A profiler for the S/CDAG cluster at the Department of Archaeogenetics of the Max Planck Institute for the Science of Human History